sipa-js/sipa-js.github.io/docs/guides/installation.md

 # Installation

-Welcome to the Simpartic tutorial!
+Welcome to the Sipa tutorial!

 ## Getting Started